Mother prays for teen son in coma after Brooklyn hit and run

 "Amazing he's an amazing kid ... love to play basketball," Espada said.
 "He knows he has a family that believes him, my faith is strong I trust in God that he is going to pull through this."

-Benloss was on his way home from a friend's house last week early in the morning, when the Lyft he was a passenger in was hit by an Audi with 3 men inside.
+Benloss was on his way home from a friend's house last week early in the morning, when the Lyft he was a passenger in was hit by an Audi with three men inside.

 RELATED | Car careens into outdoor dining area, injures woman in Brooklyn